 The summer season brings some things to mind – great weather, BBQs, fun with family, and travel.
-The problem with summer travel is that it’s high season.
-Flights, lodging, and entertainment in popular destinations can be expensive.
+The problem with summer travel is that it’s high season, meaning high prices.
 That doesn’t mean you can’t get away and have fun this summer.
 Take a look at these suggestions on how to save on travel, so that you can enjoy summer vacation without breaking the bank.

 1 | Be flexible on travel dates

 You may be able to find cheaper flights and accommodation if you adjust the dates of your travel.
 When I booked a trip to Hawaii in May last year, I saved a few hundred dollars by booking flights for one week earlier than I had originally planned on going.

 Try flying on weekdays and taking early morning or late-night flights for the best deals.
 I’ve found that Tuesday is usually the cheapest day of the week to fly.